-Consider the ratio A/B. If it's too high, we can either decrease A, or increase B, or better still do both.
+Consider the ratio A/B. If it's too high, we can either decrease A, or raise B; or better still do both.

-Remembering that Omega-6 fatty acids are "essential" in the diet (the goal isn't to cut them out), our goal should be to drastically CURTAIL our Omega-6 intake.
-We're eating too much of it.
+Remembering that Omega-6 fatty acids are "essential" in the diet (the goal isn't to cut them out), our goal should be to drastically CURTAIL our intake.
+We are just eating too much of it.

 How to DECREASE your Omega-6 intake

 The simplest way is to change from a POLYunsaturate rich oil like sunflower for your cooking, to a MONOunsaturate, like olive oil.

 your greens try our olive garden salad dressing.

 There is heaps of research indicating that the Mediterranean diet, based on olive oil and fish, is more healthy.

 Yes, it costs more.
 You either spend your money on better food, or on visits to the doctor, chiropractor and perhaps even the undertaker.
 Take your pick.
 But it also tastes better.

 Now, this is controversial.
 Polys are unstable when heated and break down to some toxic compounds, so you really shouldn't use sunflower for example to fry.
 Rather use stable fats like butter or olive oil.

 I'm not part of the anti butter lobby; if you eat plenty of fibre rich foods, you can enjoy butter and still keep your cholesterol in good shape.
 In any case, but Julia Childs and I are absolutely delighted that new research concludes that butter is back.